aussiebroadwan/bruce/README.md

 ## How to Run

-To deploy your own instance of Tony, start by creating a Discord bot application.
+To deploy your own instance of Bruce, start by creating a Discord bot application.
 Detailed instructions are available in the [Discord Dev Doc].
 After setting up your bot, generate a Bot Token and save it in a `.env` file.